 - Installation of Energisme software to measure hourly consumption at the sites where ID Logistics is responsible for this item.
-This initiative has been launched in France and will be progressively extended across the entire Group. - Since early 2020, the Group has implemented a program for improving boiler efficiency in France.
+This initiative was launched in France, rolled out in Spain and Portugal in 2021 and will continue to be progressively extended across the entire Group. - The Group has also signed contracts for the supply of renewable gas, with guarantee of origin certificates, for 6 MWh (i.e. 7% of the Group's consumption) in the Netherlands.
+The Group is studying the possibility of extending such contracts to other countries in the coming years. - Since early 2020, the Group has implemented a program for improving boiler efficiency in France, currently in place on 11 sites.